-- 2.1 A consultation event covering a number of Conservation Areas, including Llanover, was undertaken on 1st March 2010 at County Hall in Cwmbran. - 2.2 The purpose of this event was to obtain initial views from the local community on the strengths, weaknesses, opportunities and threats to the Conservation Area. - 2.3 Participants were broadly asked to consider the following: - Positive characteristics (i.e. strengths) of the Conservation Area that makes it special - Negative aspects (i.e. weaknesses) of the Conservation Area that threaten its special character - Areas or features within the Conservation Area that need to be improved or enhanced (i.e. opportunities within the Conservation Area) - Areas or features within the Conservation Area under threat or at risk - Whether the boundary of the Conservation Area is correctly drawn - The use of additional powers available to the Council's Planning Department to control alterations to original features on housing in the Conservation Area, such as windows and doors (where this is not already controlled) - 2.4 Feedback from this initial consultation has been used by the study team in preparing the draft Conservation Area Appraisal.
-This document will also be subject to a formal 8-week public consultation.
+- 2.1 A consultation event covering a number of Conservation Areas, including Llanover, was undertaken on 1st March 2010 at County Hall in Cwmbran. - 2.2 The purpose of this event was to obtain initial views from the local community on the strengths, weaknesses, opportunities and threats to the Conservation Area. - 2.3 Participants were broadly asked to consider the following: - Positive characteristics (i.e. strengths) of the Conservation Area that makes it special - Negative aspects (i.e. weaknesses) of the Conservation Area that threaten its special character - Areas or features within the Conservation Area that need to be improved or enhanced (i.e. opportunities within the Conservation Area) - Areas or features within the Conservation Area under threat or at risk - Whether the boundary of the Conservation Area is correctly drawn - The use of additional powers available to the Council's Planning Department to control alterations to original features on housing in the Conservation Area, such as windows and doors (where this is not already controlled) - 2.4 Feedback from this initial consultation has been used by the study team in preparing the Conservation Area Appraisal.